sn1p3rt3s7/perplexity-desktop/README.md

 # About

-Unofficial wrapper for Perplexity, providing a native Linux desktop experince.
+Unofficial wrapper for Perplexity, providing a native Linux desktop experience.

 ## Disclaimer